re-framejs/re-framejs/README.md

 [StrangeLoop presentation ](https://www.youtube.com/watch?v=fU9hR3kiOK0) yet?
 I hope so.
 Database as a stream, right?

-If you have then, given the explanation above, you might twig to the idea that `app-db` is really a derived value (of the `perpetual reduce`).
+If you have then, given the explanation above, you might twig to the idea that `db$` is really a derived value (of the `perpetual reduce`).

 And yet, it acts as the authoritative source of state in the app.
 And yet, it isn't, it is simply